With the issue on logging near dead, mining

 The province has a total stretch of 570.5 kilometers from Sta.
 Margarita in Penablanca to Sta.
 Praxedes on its northwestern portion.

-Among natural and mineral resources in Cagayan include limestone, gypsum, phosphate, sulfur, iron ore, magnetite sand, manganese, perlite and gold.
+Among natural and mineral resources in Cagayan include limestone

 The mayor expects his constituents they will support the environment project once it commences.